Corn on the Cob on the Grill

 PRO TIP: Keep the grill on medium to medium low heat to make sure that corn has time to roast properly.
 If the grill is too high then the outside of the corn will char too much before the corn is cooked.

-Ways To Use Grilled Corn
+What To Make With Grilled Corn

 Of course, you can just simple add salt and pepper and tons of butter to grilled corn and dig in.
 Corn on the cob is one of our favorite side dishes when fresh corn is in season.